- Effective (Up to 99%)

-Your doctor will prescribe another type of contraceptive prior to start of the treatment with these medicinal products.
+Your doctor will prescribe another type of contraceptive prior to the start of the treatment with these medicinal products.

 Femodette can be restarted approximately 2 weeks after completion of this treatment.

 Like all medicines, Femodette can cause side effects, although not everybody gets them.
-If you get any side effect, particularly if severe and persistent, or have any change to your health that you think may be due to Femodette, please talk to your doctor.
+If you get any side effects, particularly if severe and persistent, or have any change to your health that you think may be due to Femodette, please talk to your doctor.

 Common side effects include: